Intensive farming risk assessment for your environmental permit

 ---|---|---|---|

-Special protection areas (SPAs), special areas of conservation (SACs), Ramsar sites | 5km | 4% | 20% |
+Special Protection Areas (SPAs), Special Areas of Conservation (SACs), Ramsar sites | 5km | 1% | No upper threshold |

-Sites of special scientific interest (SSSIs) | 5km | 20% | 50% |
+Sites of Special Scientific Interest (SSSIs) | 5km | 20% | 50% |

 Detailed modelling

-Once your simple screening has been completed the Environment Agency will tell you if you need to find a consultant to do detailed modelling for you.
+The Environment Agency will tell you if you need to do detailed modelling after completing their simple screening.

-You will need to carry out detailed modelling if:
+You need to do detailed modelling if:

 You need to assess the environmental impact of nitrogen dioxide and particulate emissions if you: